minjing/uapi/README.md

   - [x] Using Netty to provide HTTP service
   - [x] Generic Restful service based on consistent HTTP service API
   - [x] A profile to indicate which service can be registered or not.
+  - [x] Asynchronous service invocation.
   - [ ] Support custom service parameter and return type.
-  - [ ] Support register service to Consul.

 * v0.2
   - [x] Remote service injection which is interface based.